Heroin Possession Charge Lawyer in Madison

 Convictions involving heroin carry harsh penalties compared to other Schedule I drugs.
-The growing war on drugs has been focused on heroin addiction and drugs that lead to heroin addiction.
-This media and cultural awareness puts pressure on lawmakers and police to make examples out of cases to deter people from using.
+The growing war on drugs has focused on heroin addiction and drugs that lead to heroin addiction.
+This media and cultural awareness puts pressure on lawmakers and police to make examples out of cases to deter people from using and selling.

 The Penalities for Heroin Possession in Wisconsin

-Possession of many drugs in Wisconsin is considered a misdemeanor, possession of heroin, even the first time, is a Class I felony.
-This means potential prison time and penalties only get more severe as charges of intent, delivery and manufacturing are added to your case.
-The severity will depend on specific circumstances and the quantity of heroin involved
+Possession of many drugs in Wisconsin is considered a misdemeanor, but possession of heroin is a Class I felony.
+This means potential prison time and penalties that only get more severe as charges of intent, delivery and manufacturing are added to your case.
+The severity will depend on specific circumstances and the quantity of heroin involved.

 Class I felonies have a maximum 3.5 year prison sentence as well as a maximum fine of $10,000.
 A conviction for selling heroin is a class F felony, which could result in a 12.5 years in prison and a $25,000 fine.